-1.7.
+1.6.
 MemoryDisk and the Command Procedure SYS\$MD.COM

-VSI OpenVMS x86-64 uses a new boot method called MemoryDisk that simplifies the boot process by eliminating boot complexity and decoupling the operating system Loader (the Boot Manager) from a specific device or version of VSI OpenVMS x86-64.
-VSI provides a pre-packaged MemoryDisk container file (SYS\$MD.DSK) on the distribution kit and on every bootable OpenVMS system device.
+VSI OpenVMS x86-64 uses a new boot method called MemoryDisk that simplifies the boot process by eliminating boot complexity and decoupling the VSI OpenVMS Boot Manager (chain loader) from a specific device or version of VSI OpenVMS x86-64.
+VSI provides a pre-packaged MemoryDisk container file (SYS\$MD.DSK) on the distribution kit.

 The MemoryDisk contains all files that are required to boot the minimum OpenVMS kernel and all files needed to write system crash dumps.
-Changes such as file modifications, or PCSI kit or patch installations require the operating system to execute a procedure to update the MemoryDisk container, thus assuring that the next boot will use the new images.
+Changes such as file modifications or PCSI kit/patch installations require the operating system to execute a procedure to update the MemoryDisk container, thus assuring that the next boot will use the new images.
 A command procedure, SYS\$MD.COM, keeps the MemoryDisk up-to-date.